Learn how to manage conflict with toxic people

 So treat incivility as an indicator of potential trouble in the future.
 Be sure to deal with it early on.

-Fingerprint for Success can help you focus on your brilliance and communication.
+Fingerprint for Success can help you focus on your brilliance.
 The F4S assessment gives you a clear understanding of your strengths and areas of improvement.
 With these instant results, you'll have an increased self-awareness.
-By understanding your 48 motivational traits, you'll have insight into how you can better engage with others, even if they're toxic.
+By understanding your 48 motivational traits, you'll have insight into what makes you unique.

 F4S dashboard